joheinze/PriNCe/README.md

 Uses `sphinx`-docs, which can be read at [readthedocs](https://prince.readthedocs.io/en/latest/)

-The documentation is still *incomplete*
+The documentation is still *incomplete*.
+Feedback/comments are welcome via issues.

 ## System requirements